Buerostack/DataMapper/README.md

 Originally developed and maintained at the Information System Authority of Estonia (Riigi Infosüsteemi Amet, RIA) since June 2018.
 Designed and development led by [Rainer Türner](https://www.linkedin.com/in/rainer-t%C3%BCrner-aba66274/) until April 2025.

-Ruuter's original repository is https://github.com/buerokratt/DataMapper
+DataMapper's original repository is https://github.com/buerokratt/DataMapper

 ## Current repository

-This cleaned repository is maintained by Rainer Türner starting from September 24, 2025, with an intention to have a clean version of Ruuter to work on, without affecting its owner RIA.
+This cleaned repository is maintained by Rainer Türner starting from September 24, 2025, with an intention to have a clean version of DataMapper to work on, without affecting its owner RIA.

 ---